ali8461/ali8461/README.md

 ---

-> *"In a world flooded with data, I aim to extract intelligence and build systems that matter."*
+> *"I build intelligent systems that transform data into decisions that matter."*
 > — Muhammad Ali

 ---